david-wei-01001/david-wei-01001.github.io/_posts/2024-02-01-CNExcerpt.md

 - （Charlie) Recognizing reality when it's really awful and take appropriate action just involoves the most elementary good sense

+- If I hadn’t read that book, I don’t know how long I would have gone on looking for head-and-shoulders formations, and 200-day moving averages, and the odd lot ratios, and a zillion things.
+And I love that kind of stuff.
+Except it was the wrong stuff I was looking at.

 ## 巴菲特致股东的信：投资者与高管教程

 <div class="row">